 The New Raytheon Certificate permits directors to be removed only for cause by the affirmative vote of the Class A Common Stockholders and Class B Common Stockholders, voting together as a single class, in the same manner and with the same voting power to which they are entitled with respect to election of directors.
 The New Raytheon Certificate provides that vacancies on the New Raytheon Board resulting from death, resignation, disqualification, removal or otherwise, are filled by a majority vote of the remaining directors then in office, even if less than a quorum, and not by stockholders.
 Newly created directorships resulting from any increase in the number of directors are filled by the affirmative vote of the Class A Common Stockholders and Class B Common Stockholders, voting together as a single class, in the same manner and with the same voting power to which they are entitled with respect to election of directors.
-Decreases in the number of director.
+Decreases in the number of directors constituting the New Raytheon Board will not shorten the term of any incumbent director.
 Certain additional provisions may apply with respect to directors elected by holders of New Raytheon Preferred Stock.